Resources

 Splits can help explain how a race unfolded, but they are not always available and should not become another source of pressure.
 If splits are logged, they can show whether a swimmer started too quickly, finished strongly or paced more evenly than before.

 Simple notes can also help.
-For example, a parent might record that a race was a first long course attempt, a new event, or a swim after a busy meet weekend.
+For example, you might record that a race was a first long course attempt, a new event, or a swim after a busy meet weekend.
 That context makes the PB history easier to understand later.

-PB Pathway turns parent-entered race results into a private PB history, with short course and long course separated.
+PB Pathway turns manually entered race results into a private PB history, with short course and long course separated.
 Smart Result Entry can help structure plain-English result text for review before saving.

 The aim is practical clarity: what was the latest swim, was it a PB, what changed, and what target or report view becomes useful next.